Free Flower Nail Template

 If you notice, there are two different templates under the Supply List.
 I don’t want to talk about those right now.
 I will explain in a minute why there are two.

-Then, place them on the sticky side of one of the laminating sheets.
-I know what you are thinking, the laminating sheets aren’t food safe.
+- Then, place them on the sticky side of one of the laminating sheets.
+I know what you are thinking: Laminating sheets aren’t food-safe.
 Well, you are right.
-They aren’t food safe but, they will not touch the icing so it is alright.
+They aren’t food-safe, but they’ll work because they will not touch the icing, so it’s alright.

-Next, cover them with another laminating sheet and press the sticky sides together.
+- Once you’ve added all the templates, cover them with another piece of laminating sheet and press the sticky sides together.
 Try to do it without making wrinkles.
 Also, I should have cut the sheet in half for this project because one sheet is all you need.
 I didn’t think about cutting it until I stuck the two sides together.
-I was focusing one how to take a picture you all could see.
-I will know better next time and cut before I stick and peal.
+I was focusing on how to take a picture that you all could see.
+I will know better next time and cut before I stick and peel.

-Once you get the circles laminated, cut them out.
-Push the edges of the laminating sheets together so they don’t come apart later.
+- Once you get the circles laminated, cut them out.
+Make sure to push the edges of the laminating sheets together so they don’t come apart later.

-Now for the fun part.
-Pick the flower nail template you want to use.
-Place a small amount of double sided tape on the top of the flower nail.
+- Now for the fun part.
+Pick the flower nail template you want to use, and place a small amount of double-sided tape on the top of the flower nail.

-Next, place a piece of tape on top of the template.
+- Next, add a small piece of the double-sided tape on the template.

-Add a parchment paper square to the top of the template and you are ready to make some cute royal icing flowers.
+- Add a parchment paper square to the top of the template, and get ready to make some cute royal icing flowers.

-Now let’s talk about the two different templates.
+- Now let’s talk about the two different templates.
 You can print either one or both if you would like.
-Feel free to resize them if you want.
+Feel free to resize them to make larger or smaller flowers.

 Old School Flower Nail Template

-This template is based off of the original flower nail template that Wilton has and it is the one I used in the videos for these flower.
+- This template is based on the original flower nail template that Wilton has, and it is the one I used in the videos for these flowers.
 As I made the flowers, I found myself looking at the template and trying to remember what the flower looked like.
-You see, I have thyroid brain and I don’t seem to remember anything anymore.
+You see, I have thyroid brain, and I don’t seem to remember anything anymore.
 I even stopped to Google a daffodil flower to see what it looked like.
 It was at that moment that I tweaked the template a bit.

-This is the template I will use from now on.
-It kind of has a cheat sheet built in.
-You may like it, you may prefer the old school version.
-Either way, you don’t have to run to the store if you need a flower nail template.
-All you have to do is print one of these.
+- This is the template I will probably use the most.
+It has a cheat sheet template, and that makes me happy.
+You may like it, or you may prefer the old school version.
+Either way, you are all set to pipe some flowers, and you don’t have to run to the store and buy a flower nail template.
+All you have to do is print one or both of these.

 Icing Daisy Tutorial with Video